embEDUx/documentation/src/setup/flashtool/deployment/add-recipe-file.md

 * ***partitions***:

       This section is used to define partitions on the mmc device.
-Each partition must be listed with a dash and must contain the subsections name, size, fs\_type, mount\_point, mount\_opts and flags.
+Each partition must be listed with a dash and must contain the subsections *name, size, fs\_type, mount\_point, mount\_opts and flags*.
 If one of these section is not needed, just leave the value after the colon blank.

       * ***name***: